-For our internal IoT project (office weather monitoring solution), we connected Grafana to InfluxDB, a time series database, to visualize the changes in office weather parameters and react to them accordingly.
-A set of sensors measure temperature, humidity, atmospheric pressure and CO2 level in every zone of our Kherson office; these parameters are collected and visualized with Grafana graphs on a large kitchen monitor and online.Grafana Dashboard with Logicify Office Zones
+For Logicify internal IoT project (office weather monitoring solution), we connected Grafana to InfluxDB, a time series database, to visualize the changes in office weather parameters and react to them accordingly.
+There are sensors that measure temperature, humidity, atmospheric pressure and CO2 level in every zone of our Kherson office; these parameters are collected and visualized with Grafana graphs on a large kitchen monitor and online.Grafana Dashboard with Logicify Office Zones

-This way, we keep constant track of air quality parameters, and our Office Manager reacts to the changes: opens windows if the level of CO2 is too high, turns AC and humidifiers on and off.Grafana Dashboard with Office Weather Parameters
+This way, we keep constant track of air quality parameters, and office manager reacts to the changes: opens windows if the level of CO2 is too high, turns AC and humidifiers on and off.Grafana Dashboard with Office Weather Parameters

 Through Grafana-displayed time series graphs and annotations, we analysed trends in office weather changes over months and seasons.
 We also used the tool to visualize some useful widgets and pieces of information (weather forecast, currency exchange rates, internal calendars) on a large kitchen monitor.